 In a fast-paced, consumer-driven industry like food and beverage, placing every piece of research and data on one unified software platform where it can be effectively traced, retrieved, and utilized by anyone at any time is a profound game-changer.
 Armed with valuable democratized insights from all sectors of the organization, food and beverage stakeholders and employees can effectively build on each other’s ideas, collaborate openly, streamline workflow, and unlock necessary innovation to continue to produce and deliver the products their customers know and love, and in a timely manner.

 Storing documents, spreadsheets, and reports in one centralized IT ecosystem is a major step toward gaining greater F&B consumer behavior insights, but the data within that huge vault also needs to be easy to find and retrieve.
 If not, wasted time and inefficiencies ensue.
 According to McKinsey research, employees spend up to 20% of business time looking for internal information that’s buried in company drives and folders.
-The monetary impact is incredible: Research suggests poor knowledge sharing practices are estimated to cost Fortune 500 companies $31.5 million annually.
+The monetary impact is incredible: Research suggests poor knowledge sharing practices are estimated to cost Fortune 500 companies $31.5 billion annually.

 An enterprise insights platform powered by AI with a user-friendly experience minimizes the costly time-suck, creating an easy path to relevant consumer research.
 Reports become as easy as finding information on Google with the content surfaced personalized to each individual based on signals such as market, industry and behavior.
 Ultimately, new opportunities for the F&B industry are uncovered quickly and efficiently.
 Based on easily accessible yet logically organized consumer behavior data, products can be developed and delivered and business strategies restructured purposefully to satisfy the needs and wants of F&B customers today and going forward.